-- 4.72 Sustaining compliance with air quality objectives is important for human health.
+- 4.67 Sustaining compliance with air quality objectives is important for human health.
 New development, particularly within Air Quality Management Areas, will need to ensure that these objectives are not compromised.
-Any new development in Air Quality Management Areas will need to be consistent with the Air Quality Action Plan. - 4.73 Currently, there are four Air Quality Management Areas in the District.
-These are all declared for the Air Quality Objectives for Nitrogen Dioxide (NO2): - AQMA 1: A5460 Narborough Road South - AQMA 2: M1 corridor in Enderby and Narborough - AQMA 3: M1 corridor between Thorpe Astley and Kirby Muxloe - AQMA 4B: Enderby Road, Whetstone. - 4.74 In addition there are a number of transport corridors, including the M1 J21 area, A47 and B582 where there is potential for air quality to be an issue.
+Any new development in Air Quality Management Areas will need to be consistent with the Air Quality Action Plan. - 4.68 Currently, there are five Air Quality Management Areas in the District.
+These are all declared for the Air Quality Objectives for Nitrogen Dioxide (NO2): - AQMA 1: A5460 Narborough Road South - AQMA 2: M1 corridor in Enderby and Narborough - AQMA 3: M1 corridor between Thorpe Astley and Kirby Muxloe - AQMA 4B: Enderby Road, Whetstone - AQMA 6: B582 on Mill Hill, Enderby. - 4.69 In addition there are a number of transport corridors, including the M1 J21 area, A47 and B582 where there is potential for air quality to be an issue.